Top 5 Smart Journal Apps

 I like Penzu because it has a strong emphasis on gaining insight from your previous journal entries.
 This is done by using an algorithm that provides snippets of previous entries as reminders from old entries to help identify themes and give you inspiration for new entries.
 It’s also got a very robust web app.
 Here’s a detailed review.

 I really liked the features and flexibility of this app when I wrote my first review.
-It continues to be improved.
+It continues to be improved and has added support for iOS in 2017.
 You can read another review of it I found here.